Freshwater, Isle of Wight

 Freshwater is a large village and civil parish at the western end of the Isle of Wight, England.
 The southern, coastal village is Freshwater Bay, named for the adjacent small cove.

 Freshwater sits at the western end of the region known as the Back of the Wight or the West Wight, a popular tourist area.

 Freshwater is close to steep chalk cliffs.
 It was the birthplace of physicist Robert Hooke and was the home of Poet Laureate Alfred Lord Tennyson.

+Name

+The name means 'the stream with fresh (not salty, as it is at the mouth of the river) water', from Old English fersc and wæter, probably referring to a tributary of the Western Yar.